The giving and receiving of gifts is an important part of professional and personal life in the Middle East.

 However, make sure your gift doesn’t cross any lines in terms of taboos.

 Need more in-depth information on doing business in the region?

 Have a look at our fabulous > Middle East online cultural awareness training course.

-It covers everything you need to know about working with the people.
+It covers everything you need to know about the Arab culture and working with the people.